GeorgeCiesinski/webpack-template/README.md

 `npm run build`

 The production build includes hashed names for cache busting.
 The SASS is converted into CSS and into a new CSS file with a hashed name.
 Additionally, the html, js, and css are minified for optimization purposes.

+### Linter and Code Formatter

+This template includes a configured esLint and Prettier.

+esLint highlights any errors if the extension is installed.
+Prettier must be ran manually when the code is to be formatted.

+#### VSCode

+This template is meant to be used in VSCode.
+Ideally, the extensions `ESLint` and `Prettier - Code formatter` should also be installed.

+#### esLint

+esLint linter is configured with `airbnb-eslint-config` and extends `Prettier`.
+In addition to this, there is a rule to allow extraneous dependencies like `devDependencies`.

+#### Prettier

+A configuration for Prettier is included as well as `.prettierignore` which ignores the `dist` folder created in production builds.
+The below commands can be used.

+Format all files:

+`npx prettier --write .`

+Format a directory

+`npx prettier --write app/`

+Format a file

+`npx prettier --write app/index.js`

+Prettier will indicate if there are problems with any configured `esLint` rules.